osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

   * The `distortionX` parameters should match those in the `<distortion>` tag of the parent camera.
 If there is no `<distortion>` tag, then use 0 for all the `distortionX` values.
-  * `pointCloudCutoff` is the maximum distance for points.
+  * `pointCloudCutoff` and `pointCloudCutoffMax` is the minimum and maximum distance for points, respectively.
 No points beyond this distance will be shown.
 This is an additional restriction to any clipping that has been set in the parent sensor.